McLeodMoores/starling/examples/examples-simulated/README.md

 The present value is the sum of the discounted pay and receive amounts converted into the required currency.

 #### FX Forward Details
-This output gives the pricing details for each leg of the trade: the pay and recieve amounts, the discount factors used for each leg and equivalent zero rate.
+This output gives the pricing details for each leg of the trade: the pay and receive amounts, the discount factors used for each leg and equivalent zero rate.

 ![FX Forward Details](https://github.com/McLeodMoores/starling/blob/mcleodmoores/examples/examples-simulated/docs/images/fx-forward-details-details.png)